raisedbyfinches/git-training/git-course-slides.md

 ## Exercise: Your First Repository

-1. Initialize a new repository
+1. Initialise a new repository
 2. Create and stage files
 3. Make commits with proper messages
 4. View your commit history